vertexproject/synapse/docs/synapse/devopsguide.rst

 Viewing Deprecation Warnings
 ----------------------------

-When functionality in Synapse is deprecated, it is marked with with the standard Python warnings_ mechanism to note that it is deprecated.
+When functionality in Synapse is deprecated, it is marked with the standard Python warnings_ mechanism to note that it is deprecated.
 Deprecated functionality is also noted in service changelogs as well.
 To view these warnings in your environment, you can set the ``PYTHONWARNINGS`` environment variable to display them.
 The following shows this being enabled for a Cortex deployment::